Aramantos/MS4-ShakesOnTheBeach/README.md

 - Adjust the basket by increaseing or decreasing the amount of an item, or remove the item entirely.
 - Enter my delivery and credit card information so I can submit my order to be delievered to my chosen address.
 - Recieve a confirmation of my order with the order,billing and delivery details.
-- The option of creating a user profile to store my information to process my future orders more easily.
+- Have option of creating a user profile to store my information to process my future orders more easily.
--

 #### **Developer Stories**